 - Chimichurri sauce - the homemade chimichurri sauce makes this steak taste even better and gives it the most incredible flavor!
 However if you prefer your steak without chimichurri sauce you can simply leave it out.
 If you have herbs that need to be used this sauce is great way to use your favorite herbs and make this dish an even more memorable dining experience.

 First, remove the steaks from the fridge and allow the steaks to sit at room temperature for about 30 minutes prior to cooking.
 This helps the meat cook more evenly and become more tender.

 Then melt 2 tablespoons of the butter, and coat both sides of your steaks with it.
 Season both sides of the steak with salt and pepper (plus any other seasonings you prefer).

-Now add the remaining butter to a cast iron skillet or pan and heat to medium-high.
+Now add the remaining butter to a cast iron skillet, cast iron pan or other large pan and heat to medium-high.
 You want your pan to be hot, and the butter to be melted, before adding the steak.

 Place the steak in the hot pan and decrease the heat to medium.
 Do not move the steak until it has had time to caramelize.
 Cook the steak for approximately 2 minutes per side, or until the steak reaches your desired doneness.
 See the notes for cooking temperatures.

 Now remove the steak from pan and place it on a plate to rest for 5 minutes.
 Place a piece of foil lightly over the top to retain the heat while resting.

 To make the chimichurri sauce:

 If serving with the chimichurri sauce, while the steak is resting, place all the Chimichurri ingredients into your food processor and blend well until the sauce is smooth.
 When you are ready to serve the steak, top each cooked piece of steak with as much chimichurri as you prefer.
 This helps give the steak an even more rich flavor.